 Green, Bart N, et al. “Association Between Smoking and Back Pain in a Cross-Section of Adult Americans.”
 Cureus vol. 8,9 e806.
 26 Sep.
 2016, doi:10.7759/cureus.806

-The information herein on "Smoking, Spinal Health, and Chronic Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Smoking, Spinal Health, and Chronic Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST